jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 }
 ```

+## Messages
+Sometimes there is no way to avoid breaking changes, or they might even be desirable, but nobody likes it when rerunning analyses return different results.
+At other times new interfaces/options require extra work from the user because some particular feature became mandatory but has no clear default to derive from previous versions (and thus sets a sensible default or something).
+For this the `msg` field is meant and it allows the module author to add a warning to components or the form entirely.

 ## Migrating from Oldschool Modules
 This process of upgrading modules via Upgrades.qml and having all the code for a single module in a single separate repository and `git submodule` was introduced with version `0.15` of JASP.
 Because there were no modules then, there were also no module-versions and so the version of JASP is used.